k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/repair/_index.md

   Configuring Traefik to expose the K8ssandra repair interface
 ---

-Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's repair interface (provided by Reaper for Apache Cassandra®).
+Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's repair interface (provided by Reaper for Apache Cassandra® (Reaper)).

 ## Tools